-Chicken Stir Fry with Asparagus and Mushrooms – Very simple, 30-minute, delicious stir fry with chicken, asparagus and shiitake mushrooms!
+This Chicken Stir Fry with Asparagus and Mushrooms is a simple chicken dinner idea ready in only 30-minutes.
+A delicious stir fry with chicken, asparagus and shiitake mushrooms!

 AND a one-pot chicken stir fry meal to minimize the mess!